mandeeps/SU-WaterCam/README.md

 Run the wittypi script to verify ./wittypi/wittyPi.sh

+Note changing the microcontroller address seems to interfere with displaying power draw using wittyPi.sh despite having changed the address in utilities.sh

-install adafruit_circuitpython_mpu6050
+now install adafruit_circuitpython_mpu6050 to use the MPU6050 in Python

 ### Adafruit BNO055 IMU
 pip install adafruit-circuitpython-bno055 in the venv

 ### Calibrate the IMU prior to use:
-With the IMU stable and flat, run the calibration script to save offset values.
+With the IMU stable and flat, run the mpu6050 calibration script to save offset values.

+TODO: Calibrate BNO055

 ### Quectel EC25 Modem and GPS
 sudo apt install gpsd gpsd-clients